Table of Contents

 Infor even employs an ethical hacking team whose sole job is trying to break into the Infor systems.

-The SunSystems can be easily modified to fit your business goals, with a proven step by step implementation process and a post-implementation review, to ensure your success.
+The SunSystems can be easily modified to fit your business goals, with a proven step-by-step implementation process and a post-implementation review, to ensure your success.
 You save time and money since from just a few clicks you can automatically capture and archive any type of business documents, such as invoices.

 Security is a major concern in our industry.
 Using Infor solutions was instrumental in ensuring we were delivering features with a high level of security and data privacy.